Cat behavior: Socialization with humans

-One way cats and humans interact is through "head bunting," in which a cat rubs its head on a human in order to leave its scent to claim territory and create a bond.
+One way cats and humans interact is through "headbutting," in which a cat rubs its head on a human in order to leave its scent to claim territory and create a bond.
 Cats can sometimes take cues from human pointing and from the direction of human gazes.
 They can sometimes discriminate between, and sometimes even correlate, human facial expressions, attentional states, and voices.
 Besides its own name, a cat can sometimes learn the names of humans and other cats.

-Cats age three to nine weeks are sensitive to human socialization; after this period socialization can be less effective.
+Cats aged three to nine weeks are sensitive to human socialization; after this period socialization can be less effective.
 Studies have shown that the earlier a kitten is handled, the less fearful it will be toward humans.
 Other factors that can enhance socialization are having many people handle the kitten frequently, the presence of the mother, and feeding.
 The presence of the mother is important because cats are observational learners.
 If the mother is comfortable around humans, it can reduce anxiety in the kitten and promote the kitten-human relationship.

 Feral kittens around two to seven weeks old can be socialized, usually within a month of capture.
 Some species of cats cannot be socialized toward humans because of factors such as genetic influence and in some cases specific learning experiences.
 The best way to get a kitten to socialize is to handle it for many hours a week.
 The process is made easier if there is another socialized cat present but not necessarily in the same space as the feral cat.
 If the handler can get a cat to urinate in the litter tray, then the others in a litter will usually follow.
 Initial contact with thick gloves is highly recommended until trust is established, usually within the first week.
 Socializing an adult is challenging.
 Socialized adult feral cats tend to trust only those they trusted in their socialization period, and can be very fearful around strangers.